Public Policy and Advocacy Update

 The failure thus far to see the level of new federal investment in child care promised by the Build Back Better Bill remains concerning.
 The pandemic funding kept the child care industry from collapsing altogether, but it did not fix the gaps and fragmentation which existed before, and continue today.
 An increase of nearly $2Bil in the Child Care and Development Block Grant will provide further help but does not fund the transformative changes needed in our child care system.

-WE NEED YOU TO BUILD THE CHILD CARE SYSTEM WE NEED!
+YOU can help TO BUILD THE CHILD CARE SYSTEM WE NEED!

 You can also take another look at Sen. Jabari Brisport's report on his child care listening tour last year or his bill, the "Universal Child Care Act."
 You can view both here.